August 16-17, 2018

 Our camp is intensive and games and scrimmages are highly competitive to keep all players challenged.
 Come prepared to run drills, face off in small-sides games, and perfect your technique.
 Outdoor training sessions will be held on Sherman Field, but in case of rain, camp may be held in the SDC Multipurpose Room.

 This camp is open to girls entering grades 9-12 as of Fall 2018.
-Shin guards, soccer shoes or indoor shoes, soccer ball with name clearly printed on it, water bottle, and clothing for all weather.
+Campers should bring shin guards, soccer shoes and tennis shoes, soccer ball with name clearly printed on it, water bottle, and clothing for all weather.
 A packet of required forms will be sent to participants via email once their application is processed.
 The required forms must be submitted prior to the start of camp.

 Payment in full is due at time of registration.
-Refunds, less a $50 cancellation fee are available until TBA.
-After TBA, refunds less the cancellation fee will be issued for medical reasons only.
+Refunds, less a $50 cancellation fee are available until August 2, 2018.
+After August 2, refunds less the cancellation fee will be issued for medical reasons only.

 Meet the Coaches